 The NSFR is the Banks stable funding, which is typically its capital together with its deposits including various levels of discount, divided by its required stable funding, typically its exposures to third parties, again including various levels of discount.
-The NSFR came in to force as a regulatory requirement with effect from 1 January 2018, when it was set at a minimum of 100%.
+Whilst it was envisaged that the NSFR would come in to force as a regulatory requirement with effect from 1 January 2018 at a minimum requirement of 100%, the underlying regulations have yet to be finalised and, as a result, it is not currently a regulatory requirement.

-The Bank's NSFR as at 31 December 2017 is 198% (2016 187%), substantially in excess of the 100% minimum requirement.
+The Bank's NSFR as at 31 December 2018 is 198% (2017 198%), substantially in excess of the 100% minimum requirement.